 The COVID-19 pandemic has seen most of America locked down over the past few months.
 As many industries are pivoting to a work-from-home model to help slow the spread of the virus, many attorneys find themselves without a dedicated office, and more importantly, reliable childcare.
-Meanwhile, school-age children have been pulled out of school in favor of distance learning, which requires parents to supervise, assist and even teach while they’re also supposed to be working to support their families.
+Meanwhile, school-age children have been pulled out of school in favor of distance learning, which requires parents to supervise, assist and even teach while they’are also supposed to balancing between legal career and family.

 It’s a tough proposition for many attorneys, who often already feel like they’re overworked.
 Quarantine, homeschooling and making partner are not mutually achievable goals for many.
 How are other attorneys handling this new curveball?

 Balancing a legal career and family life has long been a struggle for many attorneys, particularly women.
 With the COVID-19 quarantine, most daycares are shuttered except for the children of essential frontline workers.
 While most legal work can be performed remotely, making use of e-filing, virtual conferencing and other technological tools, attorneys with families still have to decide how to manage their children’s learning and entertainment so they can get the work done.

 For the most part, attorneys are juggling their work around and between their child’s schedule.
 With small children, it can be easier to work during naptime and after they go to bed, while older kids can be deputized to herd younger siblings, set schedules and help out on an age-appropriate basis.
 Still, it is increasingly difficult for attorneys to do meaningful work on their client’s behalf.
 Should anyone be “punished” for having a family?